 Through the generosity of the Carnegie Foundation, the first library building was constructed in 1906.
 This facility contained approximately 4,092 square feet of floor space and also housed the offices of the College President, the U.S. Post Office at Normal, the Business Manager and Treasurer, Home and Farm Demonstration Agents, and, on the second floor, living quarters for male faculty.
 In 1947, the original building was enlarged.
 The College outgrew the 9,000 total square feet so rapidly with the increasing student population and appropriations for library materials that the Reference Annex was added in 1962.
 In January 1968, a new building was constructed and occupied.
 The building was named in honor of Dr. Joseph Fanning Drake, the fourth President of the University.
 The three-story structure contained more than 60,000 square feet of floor space designed to accommodate 300,000 volumes and seats 1,000 patrons.

-A comprehensive renovation of the LRC facility was completed August 2002.
-It is still a 3-story structure which includes a new front entrance, the Centers of Excellence for Teaching and Learning, a student and a staff lounge, an International Room, a fully interactive Multi-Purpose/Distance Learning Auditorium which can seat 200 people, patron lockers on all three floors, three classrooms, and two conference rooms (first floor Conference Room seats 20 people, second floor Conference Room seats 43 people).
-In addition, the Computer Lab with 50 PCs and a Multimedia Lab with 40 PCs, is housed on the first floor.
-Organizationally, the LRC is structured to provide library/media resources and services to a diverse clientele on campus, in the community, and at distant sites.
-Today the LRC is charged with the responsibility for supporting all academically oriented facets and entities of the University by providing a wide range of information in all disciplines and in a variety of formats.
-It provides numerous and diverse resources, programs, services, and collections in support of the University's mission of providing quality professional preparation, research, and public service in pursuit of academic excellence.
+A comprehensive renovation of the LRC facility was completed August 2002 which enhanced square feet capacity to 73,480.
+The renovated Drake LRC includes a new front entrance, houses the Centers of Excellence for Teaching and Learning, a student and a staff lounge, a fully interactive Multi-Purpose/Distance Learning Auditorium which can seat 175, two conference rooms (first floor Conference Room seats 20 people, second floor Conference Room seats 43 people), a Makerspace, a Digital Studio, a second floor computer commons, and a second floor leisurely reading/study area.
+Drake LRC continues to answer responsively its mission charge to support all academic degree programs with resources, services and staff that are adequate and sufficient for teaching and learning in pursuit of academic excellence.